2nd Custer County jail escapee captured in Walsenburg

 "She was putting up a fight ... she either took an elbow, or it looks like an elbow from the video to the face.
 Doesn't even look like they were necessarily intentionally trying to do it, they were just trying to get her key," Byerly said.

 The inmates escaped Sunday night and remain at large Tuesday.
-They are to be considered dangerous, according to the sheriff's office.
+They are considered dangerous, according to the sheriff's office.

 The escapees have been identified as 39-year-old Jerry Williams of La Junta and 30-year-old Bryan Webb of Walsenburg.
 Williams was being held on charges of attempted first-degree murder, first-degree assault, illegal possession of a handgun, and domestic violence.
 Webb was being held on charges of assault on a peace officer, introduction of contraband into a detention center, and drug charges.
 Their photos are at the top of this page.